AmadeusW/amadeusw.github.io/_posts/2016-04-24-universal-app-animated-navigation.md

 Continuous swiping animation
 ===

 Transitions are not aware of direction of navigation.
+You can pass in a parameter into the `Navigate` method which you can later access in `OnNavigatedTo` and `OnNavigatingFrom` methods.

-To implement **scrolling**, you will need to inverese the direction of animation depending on whether you're navigating **to** or **from** the page.
+To implement **scrolling** in the same direction for both **to** and **from** animations, you will need to inverese the direction of one of the animations.

 First, pass in an optional parameter to the `Navigate` method to indicate the animation direction.